-Check out this insightful post on Thrive Themes about how Marie Forelo uses testimonials to grow her business exponentially.
+Check out this awesome post on Thrive Themes about how Marie Forelo used testimonials to grow her business exponentially.

 Did you know that 90% of online consumers trust recommendations made by folks they know, and 70% from folks they don’t know? (source)

 Testimonials from genuine customers of your business services can really help you sell more, so let your customers do the talking.
 This is vital.

 Check out this post on the Crazy Egg blog for some interesting insights on using client testimonials.